flathub-infra/documentation/docs/01-for-users/02-user-vs-system-install.md

 directory, in `~/.local/share/flatpak`.
 This means that the applications and runtimes are not available to other users on the system.

-To install an application or runtime per-user, run:u
+To install an application or runtime per-user, run:

     $ flatpak install --user <remote> <name>